 Are the available COVID-19 vaccines live or non-live?

-Just like some other vaccines you may have received in the past, the COVID-19 vaccines available in the US as of March 2021 are non-live vaccines.
+Just like some other vaccines you may have received in the past, the COVID-19 vaccines available in the United States as of September 2022 are non-live vaccines.
 That means the vaccines do not contain live virus and will not cause COVID-19 disease.

 Are there any known risks of getting the COVID-19 vaccine while being treated with GILENYA?